odangitsdjang/InstaDine/README.md

   <img src="https://github.com/odangitsdjang/InstaDine/blob/master/docs/demo_page/assets/mp4/gifs/login.gif" height="300px"/>
 </p>

-* **Navigation**
-  * Instadine was designed for smooth user navigation by using various nested navigators including a drawer that contains user information and links to other pages such as the user's Queue History page.

---------------- GIF OF NAVIGATION FROM SPLASH TO ALL PAGES -------------

 * **Browsing and Restaurant Detail**
   * Upon opening the app, diners are taken to a map of the area at their location.
 From there, they are able to select markers of partner restaurants.
   * Pressing on restaurant markers takes users to the restaurant detail page which contains which contains information such as seat availability and also allows users to Queue Up.